 In addition to the physical damages, the emotional and psychological tolls of the crisis have created irreparable wounds and scars in millions of Syrians.
 This level of trauma is the result of a long-standing crisis, and therefore requires the utmost attention in the form of protection support.
-Although an end to the war is not in sight, it is absolutely essential to provide holistic support to these vulnerable individuals and communities at large, as they represent resilience in its purest form.
+With no end in sight to Syria’s conflict and escalating humanitarian crisis, it’s essential to provide holistic support to these vulnerable individuals and communities at large.